 The movie was a relief.
 I didn’t have to spend most of it with my eyes shut trying to filter out the entirely overstimulating and, at the same time, boring hyperactivity, and it wasn’t excellent.
 It didn’t require anything from me except to sit back and relax.

 No spoilers and this is not a movie review, but Jane Fonda tries way too hard.
 Instead of marveling at her artificial youthfulness, I felt rather sorry for her.
 There was also a lot of unnecessary drinking.
 It didn’t add anything to the story.
 Some of the humor was more of a wince than a chuckle, but there were some truly funny moments.
 The writing was a little inconsistent.
-It’s not really a movie about sex at all, by the way.
 It’s a movie about connection and being an aging woman.

 It has to do with giving up.
 Well, not really.
 Not giving up, exactly, but settling.
 No, that’s not quite right, either.